top of page

 • Present

-In the Green Zone it's easier to be:
+In the Green Zone, it's easier to:

-• Allowing for consequences vs enforcing punishments
+• Allow for consequences vs enforcing punishments

 But most of us spend our time in the Yellow Zone: